modestsnake/ChatApp/README.md

 Sample Working Credentials for Registration

-Use the following credentials to register successfully:
+Use the following example credentials to register successfully:

 ```text
 Username: ab_c